 20:51:07:04.
 Publication and reference library.
-Each pharmacy shall maintain All pharmacy staff must have access to the latest copy of South Dakota pharmacy laws and rules, federal laws and rules, all governing or regulatory agency documents needed to conduct pharmacy services, and the telephone number of the nearest poison control center.
-Pharmaceutical reference The required publications and materials may be printed or computer-accessed online.
+Each pharmacy shall maintain All pharmacy staff must have access to the latest copy of South Dakota pharmacy laws and rules, federal laws and rules, all governing or regulatory agency documents needed to conduct pharmacy services and the telephone number of the nearest poison control center.
+Pharmaceutical reference publications may be printed or computer-accessed.
 At least one general pharmaceutical information reference must be a printed copy.
-Additional reference Reference material shall must be maintained and shall must include, at a minimum, one current drug information reference from three of the following categories, including access to period updates:
+Additional reference Reference material shall be maintained and shall include, at a minimum, one current drug information reference from three of the following categories, including access to period updates: (1) Patient information references such as: (a) USP-DI, Volume II (Advice for the Patient) by MicroMedex; (b) Professional Guide to Patient Drug Facts by Facts and Comparisons; (2) References on drug interactions such as: (a) Hansten and Horn's Drug Interaction; (b) Drug Interactions Facts by Facts & Comparisons; (c) Trissel's Handbook on Injectable Drugs, ASHP; (d) Trissel's TM 2 Clinical Pharmaceutics Database; (3) General information reference such as: (a) Facts and Comparisons; (b) USP-DI, Volume I; (c) Gold Standard; (d) American Hospital Formulary Service; (e) Lexi-Comp's Drug Information Handbook; (4) A drug equivalency reference such as:

-- (1) Patient information references such as: - (a) USP DI, Volume II (Advice for the Patient) by MicroMedex; - (b) Professional Guide to Patient Drug Facts by Facts and Comparisons; - (2) References on drug interactions such as: - (a) Hansten and Horn's Drug Interaction; - (b) Drug Interactions Facts by Facts & Comparisons; - (c) Trissel's Handbook on Injectable Drugs, ASHP; - (d) Trissel's TM 2 Clinical Pharmaceutics Database; - (3) General information reference such as: - (a) Facts and Comparisons; - (b) USP-DI, Volume I; - (c) Gold Standard; - (d) American Hospital Formulary Service; - (e) Lexi Comp's Drug Information Handbook; - (4) A drug equivalency reference such as: - (a) Approved Drug Products with Therapeutic Equivalence Evaluations (orange book); - (b) USP Dispensing Information, Volume III;
+(b) USP Dispensing Information, Volume III;